MicrosoftDocs/windows-itpro-docs/windows/deployment/do/waas-delivery-optimization-reference.md

 MDM Setting: **DOMaxUploadBandwidth**

 Deprecated in Windows 10, version 2004.
-This setting specifies the maximum download bandwidth that can be used across all concurrent Delivery Optimization downloads in kilobytes per second (KB/s). **A default value of "0"** means that Delivery Optimization will dynamically adjust and optimize the maximum bandwidth used.
+This setting specifies the maximum download bandwidth that can be used across all concurrent Delivery Optimization downloads in kilobytes per second (KB/s). **A default value of "0"** means that Delivery Optimization dynamically adjusts and optimize the maximum bandwidth used.

 ### Maximum Foreground Download Bandwidth